davidsng/User-App/instructions/compiled-prd.md

 3. **Phased Implementation**

-   - Start with core data models and Master Planning Agent
+   - Start with core data models and Supervisor Agent
    - Implement customer state management as the first key feature
    - Build the Message Tree implementation next
    - Develop the account workspace UI with AI-suggested actions